jonrutter/jonrutter/README.md

   </a>
 </p>

-I'm a Front End Web Developer specializing in React, Gatsby, and Tailwind CSS.
+I'm a front-end developer specializing in React, Gatsby, and Tailwind CSS.

 <br />